Don’t worry, you won’t have to write a book in its entirety!

 Chorus: C – Bm – G (bVII-IV-IV)

 Need more chord progression to choose from?
-Chart and common chord progressions.
+Use this Guitar Keys And Chords Cheat Sheet along with common chord progressions.

 Step 1: write for 15 minutes on one of the items (or similar) above